Black-eyed pea: Africa and the Middle East

 In Egypt, black-eyed peas are called lobia.
 When cooked with onions, garlic, meat and tomato juice, and served with Egyptian rice with some pastina called shaerya mixed in, they make the most famous rice dish in Egypt.

 In Jordan, Lebanon, and Syria, lobya or green black-eyed beans are cooked with onion, garlic, tomatoes, peeled and chopped, olive oil, salt and black pepper.

 In Nigeria and Ghana within West Africa and the Caribbean, a traditional dish called akara or koose comprises mashed black-eyed peas with added salt, onions and/or peppers.
 The mixture is then fried.
 In Nigeria a pudding called 'moin-moin' is made from ground and mixed peas with seasoning as well as some plant proteins before it is steamed.
 This is served with various carbohydrate-rich foods such as pap, rice or garri.
+It is also use to make waakye (a Ghanaian rice and beans meal).